Force 10 from Navarone poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to The team is captured by Chetniks who are collaborating with the Germans.
 They must now survive as prisoners while finding a way to complete both missions from within enemy control., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Mallory identifies Nicolai as the traitor within the partisan ranks, but their confrontation alerts the Germans to their position.
+Structural examination shows that this crucial beat Mallory identifies Nicolai as the traitor within the partisan ranks, but their confrontation alerts the Germans to their position.
 The false victory of finding their target becomes a defeat as German forces close in and the bridge mission is jeopardized., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Miller realizes they can't destroy the bridge directly, but they can destroy the upstream dam and let the resulting flood take out the bridge.
 This improvised solution synthesizes their demolitions expertise with local knowledge from the partisans., demonstrating the transformation achieved throughout the journey.